 The Sound Transit Board's role

-Sound Transit is governed by an 18-member Board made up of local elected officials including three members from Snohomish County, 10 from King County, four from Pierce County and the Washington State Secretary of Transportation.
+Sound Transit is governed by an 18-member Board made up of local elected officials proportional to the population included in the Sound Transit district.
+Three members are from Snohomish County; 10 from King County; and four from Pierce County.
+The last seat is held by the Washington State Secretary of Transportation.

 The Board establishes policies and gives direction and oversight.
 It is empowered under state law to identify ballot measures for voter approval of regional transit projects and maintains the Long-Range Plan that identifies potential projects to submit to voters.